 Began to have regular No 1 US Hitz by 1966

-It payed off.
+It paid off.
 The band eventually began to achieve chart hits.
 By 1966, they were regularly hitting to top of the US Billboard Top 100.
-Barry Gordy, the inspirational and non nonsense boss of Motown Records took the band and made them mainstream stars performing at famous clubs such as The Copacabana.
+Barry Gordy, the inspirational and no-nonsense boss of Motown Records took the band and made them mainstream stars performing at famous clubs such as The Copacabana.
 They also came in for criticism during this time for being too mainstream.
 This came from black political activists at the extreme fringes of the civil rights struggle.
 The Supremes became an integral part of the Motown legend and the sound that helps power Capitol.fm, your world station, today.

-‘I hear a Symphony’ was a No 1 hit for the The Supremes at the end of 1966.
+‘I hear a Symphony’ was a No 1 hit for The Supremes at the end of 1966.
 It was joined there by other huge smash hitz such as ‘You can’t hurry Love’ and ‘You keep me hanging on’ which are all on the Capitol.fm playlist.